lengran/CS2AnnouncementBroadcaster/README.md

 ### TODO

+- Conditional messages.
+- Timer triggered messages.
 - Pass in parameters to messages.
 For example, "{PlayerName} has just connected.
 Welcome!"
-- Command triggered message.
-- Timer triggered messages.
 - Broadcast group.
 Add the ability to label players and send them message according to their labels.